 The U.S. Centers for Disease Control and Prevention, estimates 1.6 – 3.8 million sport-related brain injuries annually in the United States.
 Of these 300,000 are attributed to youth football players, some of whom die from their injuries every year – a tragedy difficult for their mothers and families to recover from.
 The severity of the issue touching both the nation’s youth and professional athletes has led to thousands of lawsuits and Congressional Hearings.
 Growing concern has spread to the White House where President Obama recently spoke at the Healthy Kids and Safe Sports Concussion Summit.

-The Lloyd Industries research team, led by renowned brain injury expert, Dr. John Lloyd, has worked for years on their project to help make sports safer.
+The BRAINS research team, led by renowned brain injury expert, Dr. John Lloyd, has worked for years on their project to help make sports safer.
 A controversial subject, some opponents have stated that concussion prevention is impossible.
 Dedicated to saving lives and preserving brain health, Dr. Lloyd and team persevered with their work leading to this new innovation.
-“Our results show that forces associated with concussion and brain injury are reduced up to 50% compared to similar testing with a leading football helmet,” said Dr. John Lloyd, Research Director.
-Results of our prototype helmet compared to the Riddell Revolution Speed varsity helmet are presented below: “The patent-pending matrix of non-Newtonian materials will not only benefit football, but can be utilized in all sports helmets as well as military, motorcycle and even baby helmets to improve protection and dramatically reduce the risk of brain injuries,” reported Dr. Lloyd.
+“Our results show that forces associated with concussion and brain injury are reduced more than 50% compared to similar testing with a leading football helmet,” said Dr. John Lloyd, Research Director.
+Results of our prototype helmet technology compared to the Riddell Revolution Speed varsity helmet are presented below: “The patent-pending matrix of non-Newtonian materials will not only benefit football, but can be utilized in all sports helmets as well as military, motorcycle and even baby helmets to improve protection and dramatically reduce the risk of brain injuries,” reported Dr. Lloyd.
 The materials are inexpensive, and produce a helmet that is considerably lighter and more comfortable than a traditional helmet.
 Two additional applications of this new safety technology include medical flooring especially in hospitals and nursing homes or child play areas , as well as vehicle interiors.

 Testing Methods: A modification to the NOCSAE standard test apparatus has been developed and validated for impact testing of protective headwear to include measurement of both linear and angular kinematics .
 This apparatus consists of a twin wire fall test system equipped with a drop arm that incorporates a 50th percentile Hybrid III head and neck assembly from HumaneticsATD.
 The aluminum flyarm runs on Teflon sleeves through parallel braided stainless steel wires, which are attached to mounting points in the building structure and anchored into the concrete foundation.
 The anvil onto which the head drop systems impacts consists of a 350mm x 350mm steel based plate.
 Both the Riddell Revolution Speed varsity football helmet and prototype helmet were dropped from a height 2.0 meters onto a flat steel anvil, in accordance with ASTM standards, generating an impact velocity of 6.2 m/s (13.9 mph).
 The following slow motion videos show testing on an unhelmeted head and prototype using this apparatus